Cavorter/twinlug/index.md

 We have a regular monthly meeting at [The Works Museum](https://theworks.org/) that is usually on the third Sunday of the month from 1:30 to 4 pm, but be sure to check the calendar on the member group or our [Facebook Group](https://www.facebook.com/groups/TWINLUG/) for details about the next meeting.

-# I'm can't get to a meeting is there another way to keep in touch?
+# I can't get to a meeting is there another way to keep in touch?

 Currently the best method to keep up with us without being a member is to join our Facebook Group.